Website Screenshot Design Patterns

 • Pattern 8 - Track website changes with email notification

-Given a website URL and an API key, a single page request will create a website screenshot in real-time.
-There are no queues or polling required to wait for a screenshot to be completed in the background.
-Screen capturing starts immediately and a response containing the screenshot will be returned while you wait using a sync or async connection.
+Given a website URL and an API key, a single page request creates a real-time website screenshot.
+There are no queues or polling required.
+Screen capturing starts immediately, returning a response with the screenshot while you wait using a synchronous or asynchronous connection.

 Add Screenshots does not throttle or limit the number of concurrent requests a client can make.
-Add Screenshots scales across multiple cloud providers to provide a fast, scalable and reliable solution.
+The service scales across multiple cloud providers to provide a fast, scalable, and reliable solution.

-Hotlinking using fresh, real-time website screenshots are also supported.
+Hotlinking using fresh, real-time website screenshots is also supported.
+For additional performance gains, consider using screenshot caching.

 For additional performance gains, consider using screenshot caching.